 On the morning of 10th January 2016, I woke up alone in a 12-bed hostel dorm in Prague.
 By the time I'd stumbled downstairs to breakfast, I already knew why there was nothing but David Bowie playing on the stereo.
 It seemed like the young year had slumped to an early, heartbreaking nadir.
-I didn't know then that it was just the tip of a nosedive, that the whole world was due a relentless live stream of hatred, disappointment, fear, anger, betrayal.
-That it would be a capitulation.
+I didn't know then that it was just the tip of a nosedive, that the whole world was due a relentless live stream of hatred, disappointment, and dead gorillas.

 It would be sentimental to assume that the rest of the year's artistic output mirrored that sadness - each season bears its more or less equal share of mischief and melancholy - but perhaps those writers and storytellers who worked in shades of black found an audience who, for a long time, could see nothing else.
 Even Kanye put out an album riddled with prayer, paranoia, and self-doubt.
 Even Kanye, this year.